top of page

 Scroll down to view or purchase the work of artists selected as residents in the Wilderness Study Area of western Prince William Sound in recent years.

-The PWS Stewardship Foundation plays an active role in supporting the residency.
+The PWS Stewardship Foundation plays an active role in supporting the PWS residency.

 elvrom1.jpg